Michaela000/EPICHAD/project/project.md

-# Project outline & management plan
+# Project outline & Management plan

 ### What are the planned steps of the project, including a rough timeline?
 - Literature searching (already done on openneuro.org)